vardtlv/Tutorials/DataStructeres/DoubleHashing.md

 # :fast_forward: Double Hashing

-In Linear Probing, we resolve the collasions by incrementing the index untill the position is not taken.
+In _Double Hashing_, we resolve the collasions by adding another _Hash Function_ and adding the resoult into the old hash function.
+In our case the new _Hash Function_ will be the following:

-> index = index + 1
+> h2(k) = 13 - k%13.

 Before collasion our array was organized in following way.